MenglanPang/Flexible-Cox-Model/README.md

 It includes functions to provide estimates of:
 - TD effects
 - NL effects
+- Hazard ratio when TD is not present

 The program is called by the program `Example.R`.